 - Opportunities for league teams in the 11U through 18U Divisions to compete in Provincial Championships.
 All-star teams are not formed for provincial or inter-provincial Championship tournaments.

 - All proceeds generated by Baseball Saskatoon through its Minor Divisions and sponsorships are contributed towards playing facilities, coaching equipment and baseball operations.
-With the exception of the Minor Division Administrator, the Saskatoon Baseball Council Inc. and its Minor Divisions are run by volunteers.
+With the exception of the Minor Division Administrator and Executive Director, the Saskatoon Baseball Council Inc. and its Minor Divisions are run by volunteers.